The London Stock Exchange (LSE) has agreed a merger with TMX Group, which operates the Toronto Stock Exchange.

 The New York Stock Exchange has bought Euronext, while Deutsche Boerse has taken over the International Securities Exchange in the US.
 The LSE, which has successfully fought off a number of takeover approaches, has itself bought Borsa Italiana.

-And on Wednesday, trading in shares of both NYSE Euronext and Deutsche Boerse were halted amid speculation of a tie up - though both firms declined to comment.'Deep expertise' Continue reading the main story
+And on Wednesday, trading in shares of both NYSE Euronext and Deutsche Boerse were halted amid speculation of a tie up - though both firms declined to comment.

 The LSE's chief executive Xavier Rolet, who will head the new enlarged business said it was "an incredibly exciting merger with considerable growth opportunities".